seamussmith/APCSAJavaTemplate/README.md

 ### Building

 Use the `build-jar.ps1` script to build a JAR file.
-(Might not work that well, considering how rude Java was to me for the past 3 hours)
+The JAR file will be in the `/dist` folder (Might not work that well, considering how rude Java was to me for the past 3 hours)